Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelBase.md

 #### Remarks

 It's not recommended to implement the initialization of properties in this method.
 The initialization of properties should be done in the constructor.
-This method should be used to start the retrieval of data from a web service or something similar.During unit tests, it is recommended to manually call this method because there is no external container calling this method.
+This method should be used to start the retrieval of data from a web service or something similar.
+During unit tests, it is recommended to manually call this method because there is no external container calling this method.